Meet the team

 Read bio

-Mondo is a self-driven solution developer with a master’s degree in Mechatronics and Engineering Management.
+Mondo is a self-driven solution developer with a master’s degree in Mechatronics and Engineering Management from Deakin University.
 He has shown an aptitude for Embedded software development, IoT Applications, and idea proofing.
 He is eager to transform ideas into viable products, developing problem-solving techniques and skills by engaging with different stakeholders.

 Mondo has worked in one of Geelong’s innovation businesses as a project coordinator where he assisted in innovation initiatives inclusive of projects supporting user experience, research & development, and services.